rodjovit/rodjovit.github.io/README.md

     * Yards Per Reception
     * Win/Loss Record

 As a result, I was able to use SQL queries to pull data for analysis, and gain much insight to the success of a team in regards to their quarterback's and wide receiver's performances.
-I was also able to gain secondary insights such as a division's success and a conference's succes in regards to the quarterbacks and wide receivers in those divisions/conferences.
+I was also able to gain secondary insights such as a division's success and a conference's success in regards to the quarterbacks and wide receivers in those divisions/conferences.
 Not only did the tables outline good performances, they also outlined bad performances which allowed for analysis pertaining to failures of a team based on quarterback and wide receiver performances.